Accusoft/ACS-FileManager-AspNet-Sample-Code/README.md

-# Accusoft Cloud Services File Manager Sample - AspNet
+# Accusoft Services File Manager Sample - AspNet

-This is a sample application demonstrating how to use the ACS file manager in .NET using C#.
+This is a sample application demonstrating how to use the Accusoft Services file manager in .NET using C#.

 ## Overview